-Finally, the input program is also augmented with a set of unification equations (one for each kind in the program) of the form: eq [unif] : X =?
-X = tt [variant] where X is a variable of the appropriate kind.
+The input program is then augmented with a set of unification equations (one for each kind in the program) of the form: eq [unif] : X =?= X = tt [variant] where X is a variable of the appropriate kind.
+The equational attribute variant distinguishes those equations in the equational theory that can be used for equational unification via FV-narrowing (while the rest of equations in the theory are only used for equational simplification).